AriFordsham/GHCWiki/records/declared-overloaded-record-fields.md

 ```

 And if you think that's very close to the type of a field selector function, you'd be right.
-Here's some more examples of pseudo- or 'virtual' fields, using dot notation:
+Here's some more examples of field selection using **pseudo-** or** 'virtual' **fields, with dot notation:

 ```wiki
     customer.fullName